Initial stability estimates for Ricci flow and three dimensional Ricci-pinched manifolds: Compactness of Ricci-pinched manifolds in dimension three

-\begin{proof} By \cite{Der-Smo-Pos-Cur-Con}, alternatively \cite{SchulzeSimon} after approximating the cone by a smooth space with non-negative curvature operator as in \cite[Proposition 3.2.6]{PhDschlichting}, we know that there exists smooth, positively curved expanders $(\mathbb{R}^3, g^i_{e}(t))_{t\in (0,\infty)}$ coming out of $(\Cone(\Sigma), d^i_C,o)$, where $d_C^i $ denotes the cone metric induced by the Riemannian distance $d(g_i)$ on $\Sigma$.
-Here, and in the following, when we say that a solution to Ricci flow $(X,\ell(t))_{t\in (0,T)}$ is 'coming out of' a metric space $(Z,d_0),$ then this means that $(X,\ell(t)) \to (Z,d_0)$ in the Gromov-Hausdorff sense, as $t\downto 0.$ By the continuity of Hausdorff measure under Gromov-Hausdorff convergence for sequences of Alexandrov spaces with curvature uniformly bounded from below (\cite[Theorem $10.10.10$]{BBI}), the asymptotic volume ratios
+\begin{proof} By \cite{Der-Smo-Pos-Cur-Con}, alternatively \cite{SchulzeSimon}, after approximating the cone by a smooth space with non-negative curvature operator as in \cite[Proposition 3.2.6]{PhDschlichting}, we know that there exists smooth expanding gradient Ricci solitons $(\mathbb{R}^3, g^i_{e}(t))_{t\in (0,\infty)}$ with positive curvature operator with asymptotic cone $(\Cone(\Sigma), d^i_C,o)$, where $d_C^i $ denotes the cone metric induced by the Riemannian distance $d(g_i)$ on $\Sigma$.
+By continuity of Hausdorff measure under pointed Gromov-Hausdorff convergence for sequences of Alexandrov spaces with curvature uniformly bounded from below (\cite[Theorem $10.10.10$]{BBI}), the asymptotic volume ratios

 are uniformly bounded from below by a positive constant $V_0$ say.
 Now, this implies that there is a uniform bound, $|\Rm(g^i_e(t))|_{g^i_e(t)} \leq \frac{B_0(V_0)}{t}$ on the curvature of the metrics $g^i_e(t),$ where $B_0(V_0)$ is a constant depending on $V_0,$ as explained in \cite{SchulzeSimon} or in the proof of \cite[Theorem $4.7$]{Der-Asy-Com}.
 This allows us to take a limit in the smooth Cheeger-Gromov topology as $i\to \infty$ to obtain an expanding gradient Ricci soliton $(\R^3,g_e)$.
-Moreover, as explained in the same aforementioned references, $(\R^3,g_e)$ must come out of $(\Cone(\Sigma),d_0)$, i.e.~its asymptotic cone must be $(\Cone(\Sigma),d_0)$. \end{proof} We are now in a position to prove Hamilton's conjecture in dimension $3$:
+Moreover, as explained in the same aforementioned references, the asymptotic cone of $(\R^3,g_e)$ must be $(\Cone(\Sigma),d_0)$. \end{proof} We are now in a position to prove Hamilton's conjecture in dimension $3$: